 We can also share any resources we’ve found to be helpful, for example, I would suggest all hypothyroid patients to check out those listed here.

-Are you raising awareness this week?
+Are you raising awareness of thyroid disease this week?

 A Letter: To Family and Friends of those suffering with Graves Disease